-CRCR 3.500 - (Modified Effective date May 15, 2013) Owner(s) and trainer(s) must obtain a license prior to race time designated for the race in which the animal(s) is entered.
+CRCR 3.500 - Owner(s) and trainer(s) must obtain a license prior to race time designated for the race in which the animal(s) is entered.
 There shall be no minimum age requirement for a horse owner license, so long as the parent or guardian of a minor under the age of sixteen (16) is licensed by the division as the authorized agent for the minor owner.
 An owner may be granted an extended period of time by the Division to obtain a license.